bekk/terraform-in-production/README.md

 With remote state, Terraform writes the state data to a remote data store, which can be shared between all members of a team.
 Remote state can be implemented by storing state in Amazon S3, Azure Blob Storage, Google Cloud Storage and more.
 Terraform configures the remote storage a [`backend` block](https://developer.hashicorp.com/terraform/language/backend).

-- **Key Points:**
-  - Remote state is essential for collaboration and to avoid conflicts.
-  - It ensures state is stored securely (e.g., in a GCS bucket with encryption).

 ### 3.1: Create a GCS bucket for remote state storage:

 - Run the following command to create a GCS bucket: